shawndromat/graphql-api-wrapper/README.md

     id
     category
     name
-    types: {
-      name
-      color
+    sizes
   }
 }
-}
 ```

-Only when the `types` field is included will GraphQl fire off the additional `products/:id/types` request
+Only when the `sizes` field is included will GraphQl fire off the additional `categories/:name/sizes` request

 ## Benefits
 Using GraphQl to wrap and coordinate these API calls gives the following benefits: